brmson/yodaqa/README.md

 We aim to maximize performance on this specific set, gather specific datasets, etc.  We use specifically trained models, but attempt not to implement specifically tuned heuristics or hard-coded rules.
+(An exception is an additional entity linking rule in the DBpediaTitles class.)

 We check this on the (i) moviesC, and (ii) WebQuestions datasets.
 Detailed performance info is available at: